 Since its inception in 2006, Whole Man has engaged in a variety of ministries to serve community members who have fallen on hard times, from inmates to members of the homeless community, but the Home for Our Heroes is its largest project to date.

 “We’re talking about refurbishing them from the bottom to the top — windows, doors, everything — and making it energy efficient,” Washington said. “…I don’t want to just patch it.
 I think that’s a disservice to the community.
 We want to revitalize this area and bring some life back into Northeast Winston, and so we want to do an excellent job.”

 The properties that will be rehabbed were built between 1938 and 1940.
-They have historic designation, and were constructed using bricks made by legendary brick mason George Black.
+They have historic designation, and were constructed using bricks made by legendary brick maker George Black.
 The homes were set to be torn down before the church scooped them up earlier this summer.
 Washington said they are a tangible depiction of the positive change organizers hope to foster through the project.

 “The character of it I thought it represented the character of a fallen soldier,” he commented.
 “If we can refurbish it and reform it, then we can also refurbish a fallen soldier.”